 Saturday 19th December is our last workday of the year and festive refreshments of mince pies will be on offer to all those who attend.
 Please keep an eye out for our future dates for 2021 to be published soon.

 For more information please contact the Ecology Team on 020 7938 8186 or email email@example.com

 Change for Life Family Nature Conservation Days 2020

 Following funding from the Change for Life Programme and IdVerde Community Investment fund, we are running several family conservation days when the whole family can join us to get active outdoors in a local park.
 Being active outdoors and having increased contact with nature is proven to improve and enhance your health and wellbeing, so we are providing supported opportunities to improve access to nature this winter.
 We will be running practical conservation workdays at Little Wormwood Scrubs and Holland Park with tasks ranging from the bramble and scrub bashing, hibernaculum creation, pond clearance works, tree planting, and bug hotel building.
 Sessions are designed to fit COVID-19 safe measures as outlined by the government.

-Family conservation days will take place on the following dates, contact us for timings and locations or simply more information on 020 7938 8186 or email email@example.com
+New 2021 dates for Family conservation days will be published soon, contact us for timings and locations or simply more information on 020 7938 8186 or email firstname.lastname@example.org.